Ahsan-Asim/network_automation/README.md

-kkkThis repo is for network atomation dafgajfmn
+ikkkThis repo is for network atomation dafgajfmn

 1. setup folder structure
+00000
 00000